Logan-Roelofs/personal-blog-website/content/postToBe/sccm_powershell.md

 This script will search the registry for installed programs that have a displayname that matches "Program Name" and return the uninstall string and display name for each program into the `$programsToUninstall` array.
 There is a few ways that we can expand this script to be more useful.
 For example,

-- Adding a foreach loop to modify the uninstall string to include the `/quiet` or `-s` flag (depending on the program that we are unisntalling).
+- Adding a foreach loop to modify the uninstall string to include the `/quiet` or `-s` flag (depending on the program that we are uninstalling).
 This will allow us to silently uninstall the program.
 - Add more `Select-Object` properties to the script to include the `displayVersion` of the program.
 This will allow us to create fine-grained uninstall scripts that can target specific versions of a program.
 Additionally, we can use this information to add to a custom log file.

 ---